nsaltamachia/Dangers-and-Dice-Rolls/README.md

 -game message updates (conditional innerTEXT changes

 **Challenging Coding**
 Given the number of similarly-named elements, it was a little hard to keep them all straight.
+I could be more thoughtful of naming conventions, with consideration for how often a particular phrase would be repeated among elements.

+At the onset of building the game I was coding for a second player and with Ohz's help that, since it would be a computer opponent, I could streamline the number of functions needed for gameplay by building much of it into a one click event.
+That was certainly a relief and I fell like I've learned another thing to consider in the planning stages that will lead to better DRY coding.

 **Link to Game**